International Students

 Re-entering Canada After Travel

-Read through the information and resources below for cost of living information in Hamilton, finding and applying for rental housing, transportation, finding a church, grocery stores, banking, cell phone and internet providers, student savings and discounts, and seasonal weather in Ontario.
+Read through the information and resources below for cost of living information in Hamilton, finding and applying for rental housing, transportation, finding a church, grocery stores, banking, cell phone and internet providers, and seasonal weather in Ontario.

 Off-Campus Housing Averages